No Heaven System Document

-Emergency Atmospheric Protection - This interface automatically deploys in the event that you unexpectedly enter an environment that either lacks atmosphere or the atmosphere that exists is harmful.
+Emergency Atmospheric Protection - Also known as the Emergency Lung, this interface automatically deploys in the event that you unexpectedly enter an environment that either lacks atmosphere or the atmosphere that exists is harmful.
 It deploys a protective barrier over soft tissues and orifices and has a limited supply of oxygen to sustain you until you can return to a safe environment.
 In the event of this interface being deployed, you will have five minutes of air (ten minutes if you take no action and remain prone), after which you will begin to take damage due to oxygen deprivation unless you have an alternative supply of air.

 Each character has a personal resource which provides something which could be use in game.
 These will be provided at the start of each game.

 - Medinano Supplies: doses of Medinano (costs still to be balanced)